mariadb-corporation/mariadb-connector-python/doc/source/connection.rst

   Returns or sets the default database for the current connection

-  If the used datbase will not change, the preffered way is to specify the default database when establishing the connection.
+  If the used database will not change, the preferred way is to specify the default database when establishing the connection.

 .. data:: server_info